Table of Contents

 When the prices of inputs like labour and raw materials used for the production of a commodity declines, it results in lowering the cost of production, which will induce the producer to produce more and make available a greater quantity of the commodity in the market.
 This reduction in price of inputs leads to increase in supply of commodity, which cause the entire supply curve to shift towards the right (upward movement).

-Different kind of changes in supply:
+Different Kind of Changes in Supply:

 1. Increase in Supply